WireGuard/wireguard-vyatta-ubnt/README.md

-Wireguard for Ubiquity
+WireGuard for Ubiquiti
 ======================

-This repository contains the vyatta configuration files to integrate Wireguard with Ubiquity Networks devices.
+This repository contains the vyatta configuration files to integrate WireGuard with Ubiquiti Networks devices.

-Please see below for instructions on how to install the prebuilt deb packages listed under [releases](https://github.com/FossoresLP/vyatta-wireguard/releases).
+Please see below for instructions on how to install the prebuilt deb packages listed under [releases](https://github.com/WireGuard/wireguard-vyatta-ubnt/releases).

 Table of Contents
 -----------------